 Indigenous Community/Police Consultative Groups (hereinafter referred to as ICPCGs) are established to develop better relationships between police and Aboriginal and/or Torres Strait Islander communities in the State of Queensland, to allow police to serve these communities in an informed and co-operative way.

-A number of ICPCGs are operating throughout Queensland, to find out further information on 'best practice models contact the Cultural Advisory Unit on 3364 3934.
-To find out more about setting up and running an ICPCG go to the ICPCG Charter ( 752.00K ).
+A number of ICPCGs are operating throughout Queensland, to find out further information on 'best practice' models contact the Cultural Support Unit on 3364 6109.
+To find out more about setting up and running an ICPCG go to the ICPCG Charter.

 Indigenous Community/Police Consultative Groups are committed to:

 - providing a forum for discussing matters of concern relating to the policing of our community;

 - arriving at decisions resulting from those discussions and where necessary, acting upon such decisions;

 - promoting and developing a genuine partnership between the Queensland Police Service and the Aboriginal and/or Torres Strait Islander Community as outlined in various department and state government policies and strategies; (See also Community Engagement Appendix G)

 - acting as a facilitating agent through which representations can be made at local level for the purpose of improving the service provided by police;

 - providing to the Aboriginal and/or Torres Strait Islander Community an awareness of Police Service policies, ideas and directions;